-The Group successfully managed its balance sheet structures and maintained NSFR compliance for 2020, with SBSA reporting a NSFR of 111.9 per cent. as at 31 December 2020 in excess of the 100.0 per cent. regulatory requirement, and SBG reporting a NSFR of 124.8 per cent. as at 31 December 2020 in excess of the 100.0 per cent. regulatory requirement, as well as specified internal risk appetite requirements.
+The Issuer maintained NSFR compliance for 2021, reporting a NSFR of 107.6 per cent. as at 31 December 2021, in excess of the 100.0 per cent. regulatory requirement, while SBG reported a NSFR of 122.0 per cent. as at 31 December 2021, also in excess of the 100.0 per cent. regulatory requirement, as well as specified internal risk appetite requirements.

-Failure by the Issuer to meet the minimum liquidity standards for funding liquidity (LCR and NSFR), could limit the bank's ability to support planned lending activities, and any failure by the Issuer to maintain their liquidity ratios may result in the enforcement and execution of the contingent funding plan.
+Failure by the Issuer to meet the minimum liquidity standards for funding liquidity (LCR and NSFR), could limit its ability to support planned lending activities, and any failure by the Issuer to maintain their liquidity ratios may result in the enforcement and execution of the contingent funding plan.